Type 26 frigate

-The Type 26 frigate or City-class frigate is a class of frigate being built for the United Kingdom's Royal Navy, with variants also being built for the Australian and Canadian navies.
-The programme, known as the Global Combat Ship, was launched by the UK Ministry of Defence to partially replace the navy's thirteen Type 23 frigates, and for export.
+The Type 26 frigate, also known as City-class frigate, is a class of frigates and destroyers being built for the United Kingdom's Royal Navy, with variants also being built for the Australian, Canadian and Norwegian navies.
+The programme, known as the Global Combat Ship, was launched by the British Ministry of Defence to partially replace the navy's thirteen Type 23 frigates, and for export.
 Its primary role is to conduct advanced anti-submarine warfare missions while supporting air defence and general purpose operations.
-The type is the first naval platform shared between Australia, Canada and the United Kingdom since the Tribal-class destroyer.
+The type is the first naval platform shared between Australia, Canada and the United Kingdom since the pre-Second World War Tribal-class destroyer.

 The programme began in 1998, under what was then known as the Future Surface Combatant (FSC).
-However, by March 2010, this procurement programme had evolved to become the Global Combat Ship, following the announcement of a four-year, £127 million design contract being awarded to BAE Systems Maritime – Naval Ships.
-The design passed Main Gate 1 in early 2015, with the Demonstration Phase starting 1 April 2015.
-In August 2015 the first long lead items for Type 26 were ordered, with manufacturing then expected to begin in 2016 and the first Type 26 to be delivered in 2023.
-Subsequently, the commissioning date for the first ship of the class slipped to late 2026, with initial operating capability now only anticipated from 2028.
-In November 2016 it was announced that first steel would be cut for the eight Royal Navy ships in summer 2017.
-They will be built at BAE Systems' Govan and Scotstoun yards on the River Clyde in Glasgow.

-The contract award to manufacture the Type 26 was announced by BAE Systems on 2 July 2017, with steel cut for the first of class, HMS Glasgow on 20 July 2017 by the then Secretary of State for Defence, Sir Michael Fallon.
+By March 2010 however, this procurement programme had evolved to become the Global Combat Ship, following the announcement of a four-year, £127 million design contract being awarded to BAE Systems Maritime – Naval Ships.
+The primary development phase started on 1 April 2015 and in August 2015, the first long lead time items for Type 26 were ordered, with manufacturing then expected to begin in 2016 and the first Type 26 to be delivered in 2023.
+Subsequently, the commissioning date for the first ship of the class slipped to late 2026, with initial operating capability now anticipated from 2028.
+The frigates will be built at BAE Systems' Govan and Scotstoun yards on the River Clyde in Glasgow.
+The contract award to manufacture the Type 26 was announced by BAE Systems on 2 July 2017, with steel cut for the first of class, HMS Glasgow on 20 July 2017.